sighupio/fury-eks-installer/README.md

 4. Use the [EKS module][eks-module] to deploy the EKS cluster

-Please refer to each module documentation and the [example README](example/README.md) for more detail instructions on how to test them.
+Please refer to each module documentation and the [example README](example/README.md) for more detailed instructions on how to test them.

 > You can follow the [Fury on EKS quick start guide][fury-eks-quickstart] for a more detailed walkthrough